shuped/Angular-Viewer/README.md

 Now published under `shupe`

-The .vsix binary is included for convenience.
-To install the extension,
+This extension should be installed from the VSCode Extensions marketplace, but the compiled .vsix binary is included for convenience.
+To install the extension directly from the binary:
  - Go to VSCode's Extensions pane
  - Click More Actions `...` menu in the upper right
  - Select "Install from .vsix"
  - Select the .vsix file from the build/ folder

-To build from source, install VSCode's publication/packaging utility `npm install -g vsce` and run `vsce package` in the root directory
+To build from source, install VSCode's publication/packaging utility `npm install -g vsce` and execute `vsce package` in the root directory.
+This is recommended incase the latest build version is not in the build directory (who needs build pipelines, anyways).

 ## Release Notes

+### 1.2.0
+  - Platform agnostic implementation

+### 1.1.0
+  - Publication on the VSCode Extensions marketplace

 ### 1.0.0
   - Confirguration options for pane dimensions.
 Bug fixes.